calacademy-research/CASES/visualization/README.md

 Next, install pyJulia from (here)[https://pyjulia.readthedocs.io/en/latest/installation.html] (don't forget to run the "julia.install()" step)

 Add julia to your path.
-On the mac, that's going to look like this:
+On the mac, that's going to look like this (add this line to your .bashrc):
 ```
-handball:~ joe$ grep -i julia ~/.bash_profile
 export PATH="/Applications/Julia-1.5.app/Contents/Resources/julia/bin:$PATH"
 ```